HenriAW/AdventOfCode2018_x86/README.md

 ## Running the code
 ### Requirements to run code
-This code is written to run on a Linux operating system (I'm using Ubuntu 2016) which I'm running on (Google Cloud Compute)[https://cloud.google.com/].
+This code is written to run on a Linux operating system (I'm using Ubuntu 2016) which I'm running on [Google Cloud Compute](https://cloud.google.com/).
 To run the code you'll need to `sudo apt-get install gcc`.

 ### Compiling the code